 How Can a Physical Therapist Help?

+Muscle strengthening.
 Strengthening the muscles around your knee will be an essential part of your rehabilitation program.
-Individuals with OA who adhere to strengthening programs have been shown to have less pain and an improved overall quality of life.
+Individuals with knee OA who adhere to strengthening programs have been shown to have less pain and an improved overall quality of life.
 There are several factors that influence the health of a joint: the quality of the cartilage that lines the bones, the tissue within and around the joints, and the associated muscles.
 Due to the wear and tear on cartilage associated with knee OA, maintaining strength in the muscles near the joint is crucial to preserve joint health.
-For example, as the muscles along the front and back of your thigh (quadriceps and hamstrings), cross the knee joint, they help control the motion and forces that are applied to the bones.
+For example, as the muscles along the front and back of your thigh (quadriceps and hamstrings) cross the knee joint, they help control the motion and forces that are applied to the bones.

 Strengthening the hip and core muscles also can help balance the amount of force on the knee joint, particularly during walking or running.
 The “core” refers to the muscles of the abdomen, low back, and pelvis.
-A strong core will increase stability through your body as you move your arms and legs.
+A strong core will increase stability throughout your body as you move your arms and legs.
 Your physical therapist will assess these different muscle groups, compare the strength in each limb, and prescribe specific exercises to target your areas of weakness.

 Real Life Experiences

 After starting his new job last week, sitting through numerous orientation sessions and meetings, Luke notices that his right knee is really hurting.
 He is used to occasional knee discomfort, but this is the worst it has felt in a long time.
-During his junior year at college, he suffered a significant knee injury while playing basketball, which required surgery.
+During his junior year at college, Luke suffered a significant knee injury while playing basketball, which required surgery.

 Six weeks later, Luke is able to climb and descend stairs, squat, and jog without pain.
 He can sit through a full day of meetings without noticing stiffness or swelling in his knee.
-On his last day of therapy, Luke’s physical therapist provides him with a detailed home program and suggestions for maintaining the improvements he has made.
-With the summer approaching, he's preparing to coach his son's baseball tournaments--and take his family to the beach!
+On his last day of therapy, Luke’s physical therapist provides him with a detailed home-exercise program and suggestions for maintaining the improvements he has made.
+With the summer approaching, he's preparing to coach his son's baseball tournaments—and take his family to the beach!